-Read, then follow these instructions when checking or calibrating the real power sensor.
+Read and follow these instructions carefully when checking or calibrating the Real Power Sensor.

-HIGH VOLTAGE-High voltage is present at the conductors and on the circuit board of the real power sensor.
-Death or injury may result from contacting these areas.
+HIGH VOLTAGE-High voltage is present at the connectors and on the circuit board of the Real Power Sensor.
 Use care while working around the unit.

-NOTICE Before handling any electronic components, read Manual 82715, Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules.
-Follow the guidelines on page ii, "Electrostatic Discharge Awareness".
+NOTICE Before handling any electronic component, read Manual 82715, Guide For Handling and Protection of Electronic Controls.
+Observe precautions for handling static-sensitive devices.
 Use battery-operated test equipment whenever possible.
 Isolate the test equipment from all grounds, including the chassis.
-The values presented in the following calibrations procedures are values used by Woodward for the calibration of a new unit.
-Before recalibrating your unit, check with Woodward for any changes in the equipment that will change these values.
-If changes in the equipment that will change these values.
-If changes have been made, mark the changes in this manual.
+The values published in the following calibration procedures are the values used by Woodward for the calibration of the new unit.
+Before recalibrating the unit check with the equipment manufacturer for any changes in equipment that will change these values. if changes have been made, mark the changes in the manual.

-Operational Test
+Operational Tests

-This test uses the actual generator load or utility power flow to calibrate and test the real power sensor.
+This procedure uses the actual generator load or utility power flow to calibrate and test the Real Power Sensor.

-Before continuing with this test, double check all wiring and jumpers on the unit against the plant wiring diagram (Figure 3-2 and 3-3).
+Before continuing with the test, double check all wiring and jumpers on the Real Power Sensor with the plant wiring diagram.